prebid/prebid.github.io/adops/setting-up-prebid-multi-format-in-dfp.md

 ## Step 2.
 Add Line Items and Creatives for each Media Type

-Because of the way multiformat support works in Prebid.js, for each price bucket, you will need to set up line items for each of the following formats:
+Because of the way multi-format support works in Prebid.js, for each price bucket, you will need to set up line items for each of the following formats:

 + One for [banner and outstream video][bannerAdSetup].
 Banners and outstream videos will serve into a DFP banner creative.